 The leadership curriculum offers a level of training previously only available to corporate executives!
 This top-notch program takes students through a three-phase model of leadership.
 In the first phase, your son will discover how to take responsibility for his past mistakes.
 Then, he will train for a lifetime of service, with the third phase being a dedication to service.
 This life-changing course will take even the most troubled boy and show him how to become a leader, dedicated to helping others for life.

 Other boarding schools for boys in Montgomery, Alabama may not be able to help your boy.
-Jubilee Leadership Academy (located in Washington State) invites you to inquire today to hear more about just how your son can be a part of this powerful experience.
-If you’re limiting your search to boarding schools in Montgomery, Alabama, consider expanding your search to JLA in Washington State.
-You will be amazed with the change that it can bring for your son.
+Master’s Ranch – West (located in Washington State) invites you to inquire today to hear more about just how your son can be a part of this powerful experience.
+If you’re limiting your search to boarding schools in Montgomery, Alabama, consider expanding your search to Master’s Ranch in Washington State.
+You will be amazed by the change that it will bring to your son’s attitudes and demeanor.

 |More about boarding schools for boys in Montgomery, Alabama: |